What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 Green spaces themselves also have an effect

-Another major analysis from 2023 investigated the connection between green spaces and mental health.
+Another large analysis from 2023 examined the connection between green spaces and mental health.

 The result:

-Even a 10% higher proportion of green spaces in the area was associated with a significantly lower risk of depression and anxiety disorders.
+Even a 10% higher proportion of green spaces in the surroundings was associated with a significantly lower risk of depression and anxiety disorders.

-Nature therefore does not only work through active gardening – but already through regular contact with green surroundings.
+So nature works not only through active gardening – but already through regular contact with a green environment.

 Perhaps we are looking for solid ground again

 When the world becomes confusing, something interesting happens.
-People turn again to things that are slower, more natural, and more tangible.
+People turn back to things that are slower, more natural, and more tangible.

-And that seems to be exactly what many people need right now.
+And that's precisely what seems to be good for many people right now.

 A small garden is enough